Murder of Katarina Jakobsson: Early arrests

-By sheer coincidence, Bengt Hjalmarsson was arrested by the Malmö Police Authority for a separate crime on the afternoon of 8 January 1980, two months after the murders.
+By coincidence, Bengt Hjalmarsson was arrested by the Malmö Police Authority for a separate crime on the afternoon of 8 January 1980, two months after the murder.
 Hjalmarsson's mother had reported her son to the Helsingborg police regarding a burglary that occurred in her house on Bogesundgatan in Ramlösa on Christmas Eve 1979.
 Hjalmarsson had stolen valuable books, an older mortar and pestle and flint axes.
 Due to Hjalmarsson's uncooperative nature during the arrest, the police obtained a search warrant to his apartment on Kornettsgatan on 9 January.
 During their initial search of the apartment, police found it "cluttered" with boxes stacked on top of each other.
 Amongst things found in the apartment were a katana, a cardboard box with women's clothes, wigs and a leather whip, which "suggested an unnatural sexual deviation".
 The police men present in the apartment noted a foul smell from the refrigerator, which was revealed to be six slabs of meat wrapped neatly in white fabric.
 However, it was initially assumed to be spoiled venison or oxe meat, upon which the police diverted their attention elsewhere.
 In addition to Hjalmarsson's mother's belongings, the police also found roughly 400 books belonging to the Malmö City Library worth over 100,000 Swedish kronor.

 Hjalmarsson spent two nights in the police station's jail cell, but was released on the afternoon of 10 January due to a lack of reason to keep him detained over his crimes.
 On 10 November 1979, Katarina Jakobsson's parents reported her missing to the Malmö Police as she had not met Nilsson or their son, which was scheduled to have occurred on 8 November.
 Police officers visited her Almbacksgatan apartment for routine checkups in both November and December 1979.
 During both visits, the responding officers noticed subtle changes, such as a changed door lock, that suggested Jakobsson was still alive.
 Together with the help of a locksmith and Jakobsson's father, the police forcibly entered her apartment once more on 16 January 1980, upon which they discovered Hjalmarsson hiding in the bedroom closet.
 After initially explaining that he was there to look after Jakobsson's apartment, he was once more promptly arrested and held in a holding cell awaiting questioning.
 He was now considered a suspect in the disappearance of Jakobsson.